ngx-schema-to-code/ngx-schema-to-code/README.md

 ## 🌟Overview
 Ngx-schema-to-code is an Angular Schematic designed to automate the creation of complete boilerplate code for CRUD (Create, Read, Update, Delete) operations.
 It uses a JSON Schema file as a blueprint to generate a fully functional user interface using Angular Material components.
-It allows to generate quick prototype for a web application (CURD).
+It allows to generate quick prototype for a web application for CURD operations.

 It has used angular's latest features like standalone component, signal apis and zoneless application which will work with Angular 20 and above versions.